yungshenglu/Simple_SISO_OFDM_USRP/README.md

 # Simple SISO OFDM over USRP

 This repository is the assignment in NCTU course "Wireless Communication Systems 2018".
-If you are taking this course, please do not duplicate from this repository.
-All rights reserved.*

----
-## Abstract

 This repository is going to run SISO OFDM with BPSK demodulation on USRP board by using the example code on [WARPLab](https://warpproject.org/trac/wiki/WARPLab/Examples/OFDM) `wl_example_siso_ofdm_txrx.m`.
 * The offical document of [USRP](https://www.ettus.com/content/files/07495_Ettus_N)

+> **NOTCIE:** This repository is the assignment in NCTU course "Wireless Communication Systems 2018".
+If you are taking this course, please do not duplicate from this repository.
+All rights reserved.

 ---
-## Introduction
+## Description

 The sample code `wl_example_siso_ofdm_txrx.m​` follows the following steps.
 1. Generate OFDM transmit samples